-CoC Priorities: In addition to the above rating tool criteria and minimum grant requirement thresholds, the CoC approved the following local priorities for the Application Ranking Committee to consider in determining a project's rank and potential selective grant reductions.
+CoC Priorities: In addition to the above rating tool criteria and minimum grant requirement thresholds, the CoC approved local priorities for the Application Ranking Committee listed under HUD's and CCHA Policy Priorities, to consider in determining a project's rank and potential selective grant reductions.

 Reallocation Process: The Steering Committee will review the Grant Inventory Worksheet and grant line up in sufficient time to allow for potential reallocation of funds.
 The Steering Committee will duly advertise any upcoming vote or discussion on the reallocation process.
-For the 2018 NOFA cycle, the reallocation process and vote took place during a summer meeting.
-The Steering Committee reviewed Chittenden's projects versus the CoC's and HUD's priorities.
-The Steering Committee will consider reallocation during an upcoming meeting and rank the following in priority status: 1) Permanent Supportive Housing; 2) Rapid Rehousing, and 3) Other eligible activities.
+The Steering Committee reviews CCHA's projects in light of the CoC's and HUD's priorities.
+The Steering Committee will consider reallocation during an upcoming meeting and rank the following in priority status: 1) Permanent Supportive Housing; 2) Rapid Rehousing and 3) Other eligible activities.

-FY2018 CoC Funding Tier 1 and Tier 2 Process:
+CoC Funding Tier 1 and Tier 2 Process:

 The Ranking Committee will follow the directions in the NOFA for the Tier 1 and Tier 2 funding process.
 HUD will establish the amounts of Chittenden's Tier 1 and Tier 2.
-Tier 1 is equal to specific 94% of the CoC's Annual Renewal Demand (ARD).
+Currently, Tier 1 is equal to 100% of project funding eligible for a first time renewal plus 94% of the remaining Annual Renewal Demand (ARD).
 Tier 2 is the difference between Tier 1 and the CoC's ARD plus any amount available for the permanent housing bonus.